pefcos/test4/SOLUTION.md

 1. `GET /api/stats` - The `pages/items/ItemsStats` component fetches from the stats api to display the stats on item listing.
 2. `POST /api/items` - The `pages/NewItem` component adds a form for the user to register new items in the application.

+### Component directory structuring

+I've divided pages and components in two different directories.
+Pages are directly associated with routes in the frontend router, while components are parts that compose those pages.
+This makes the code more organized.
+Also, in a larger application, more pages would be contemplated in the router, so it makes sense to group pages in directories in relation to what kind of data they relate to.
+All the pages implemented relate to items, so I grouped them under the `pages/items` directory.